 CO-FOUNDER & CHIEF EXECUTIVE OFFICER

-Carl Rossow, co-founder and CEO of Benenson Strategy Group, has more than 25 years of experience working in an executive capacity in the polling and research industry.
+Carl Rossow, co-founder and CEO of BSG, has more than 25 years of experience working in an executive capacity in the polling and research industry.
 During that time, he has overseen the research for three successful U.S. presidential races, including Presidents Barack Obama and Bill Clinton, 12 premiers and presidents around the globe, and more than 5,000 corporate and advocacy clients.

 His expertise in development of innovative research techniques has made him one of the leading innovators in the field of polling and research.
 He was a pioneer in computer automated interviewing in the malls for ad testing, and reinvented online surveys by being among the first to introduce hybrid research using integrated qualitative chats, automated online sample delivery and real-time voter verification.